Unique equilibrium states for Bonatti-Viana diffeomorphisms: Background

 \subsection{General results on uniqueness of equilibrium states}

-The tool we use to prove existence and uniqueness of equilibrium states is Theorem 5.6 of \cite{CT4}.
-The basic idea is to find a collection of orbit segments $\GGG\subset X\times \mathbb{N}$ that satisfies specification and the Bowen property, and that is sufficiently large in an appropriate sense.
-To make this notion of largeness precise, we need the following definition.
+We prove existence and uniqueness of equilibrium states by using Theorem 5.6 of \cite{CT4}.
+The idea is to find a collection of orbit segments $\GGG\subset X\times \mathbb{N}$ that satisfies specification and the Bowen property, and that is sufficiently large in an appropriate sense.
+To make this precise, we need the following definition.
 We denote $\mathbb{N}_0=\mathbb{N}\cup\{0\}$.

 \begin{defn} A \emph{decomposition} for $(X,f)$ consists of three collections $\mathcal{P}, \mathcal{G}, \mathcal{S}\subset X\times \mathbb{N}_0$ and three functions $p,g,s\colon X\times \mathbb{N}\to \NN_0$ such that for every $(x,n)\in X\times \NN$, the values $p=p(x,n)$, $g=g(x,n)$, and $s=s(x,n)$ satisfy $n = p+g+s$, and